anshulgammy/problem-solving-with-java/README.md

 ## List of Questions:

-1. Write a Java program which will print Fibonacci series, e.g. 1 1 2 3 5 8 13... up to a given number.
+1. Write a Java program to print first ‘n’ Fibonacci Numbers.

 [Solution to problem 1](link to my website post)